3rd Annual Internationl Conference on

 Travel, and Advertizing CONTACT:

 COMMON BOND INSTITUTE (CBI) is a US based Non-Government Organization that focuses on increasing local skills and services to promote conflict transformation and social healing, exploring human consciousness and relationship dynamics, and expanding public dialogue and awareness of critical issues.
-Since 1990 it organizes and sponsors numerous international, inter-disciplinary conferences, professional training programs for local capacity building in human services and civil society, and related research.
+Since 1990 it organizes and operates numerous psycho-social treatment services and local capacity building professional training programs, international, inter-disciplinary conferences, and related research.

 CBI provides consulting, coordination, and networking support to assist newly emerging human service and civil society organizations in developing countries, and like-purposed NGOs.